iris-hep/iris-hep.github.io/pages/docs/sows.md

   * evolution due to available funds, project goals, updates to tasks & deliverables by and successful delivery in previous years

-Please prepare both a standard budget sheet as in an NSF proposal (i.e. the "form 1030", your grant admin may need to make a temporary proposal in
-Fastlane/Research.gov to do this) covering the 1 year budget.
+Please prepare a standard budget sheet as in an NSF proposal (i.e. the "Form 1030", your grant admin may need to make a temporary proposal in Fastlane/Research.gov to do this) covering the 1 year budget.
+Submitting a 1-year Form 1030 budget is required.

 In addition you should write a budget justification which contains the information normally expected from [an NSF proposal budget justification](https://www.nsf.gov/pubs/policydocs/pappg18_1/pappg_2.jsp#IIC2g).
 The budget described should however be limited to